Ed Feustel's consulting focuses on security issues in distributed computing applications and infrastructure.

 and X/Open].
 He was an Alternate Board Member of X/Open.

-Ed may be reached
+Ed livews in Plainfield, NH and may be reached

 at